Grenfell Tower: What happened

 How is the fire and its causes being investigated?

-Officers have examined 15.5 tonnes of debris on each floor, helped by forensic anthropologists, archaeologists and forensic dentists or odontologists.
+Specially trained officers thoroughly searched every single flat, examining some 15.5 tonnes of debris on each floor, helped by forensic anthropologists, archaeologists and forensic dentists or odontologists.

 The force has already gathered 31 million documents and 2,500 physical exhibits.
 Some 1,144 witnesses have given statements and 383 companies are part of the investigation.